East Libyan forces launch air strikes near southwest oil fields

 The claim could not be independently confirmed.
 Both sides in Libya’s conflict frequently accuse the other of depending on African mercenaries.

-LNA forces also shelled rival groups aligned with the internationally recognized government in Tripoli at an agricultural project near El Feel oilfield, the military official said.
+LNA forces also shelled rival groups aligned with the internationally recognised government in Tripoli at an agricultural project near El Feel oilfield, the military official said.

 The forces aligned with Tripoli had taken control of El Feel for several hours on Wednesday before being driven back.